NiNiQua/ETH-AVAX-PROOF-Intermediate-EVM-Course/README.md

 * Go to the solidity compiler tab and click compile, and compile and run buttons.
 * Then go to compile and run transactions tab
-* Lastly click on Deploy
+* Lastly click on Deploy.
+After which you can then interact with the contract to see how the